-- Compare and contrast the structural properties of photophores and LEDs - Infer bionic applications based on the structural properties of photophores

-In the first half of this lesson, some background information is provided about how LEDs function and the similarities between firefly luminescence and LEDs.
-Students should note down some initial assumptions about how an LED's luminous efficiency could be increased and then explore the effects of putting a lens in front of an LED torch.
+- Compare and contrast the structural properties of photophores and LEDs - Infer bionic applications based on the structural properties of photophores provided about how LEDs function and the similarities between firefly luminescence and LEDs.
+Students should note down some initial assumptions about how an LED's luminous efficiency could be increased and then explore the effects of putting a lens in front of an LED torch in the second half of the lesson.